This is where I share 3 things every week with my friends and anyone else interested.

 A picture from my life:

-Thing on my mind:
+A thing on my mind:

-Piece of content I recommend:
+A piece of content I recommend:

 I love watching how people do what they do and marvel at how far we’ve come.
 Sharing a few examples.

 Making computer graphics - I know nothing about computer graphics and game engines, but just watching the YouTuber manipulate realistic 3D objects and capturing real world items to bring into a realistic CG world…I was shocked at how powerful the tools have gotten.

 Baseball training - Did you know you can program a pitching machine simulate a pitcher down to individual pitch’s RPM, spin angle, and location (see 1:45)?
 Did you know there’s a thing called HitTrax that uses high-speed cameras to analyze ball flight after impact and helps you simulate a baseball game?
 I mean, I kind of knew?
 But seeing them at work made my jaw drop.

 Pitching a music video - did you know that directors have to make a “treatment” or pitch to get a chance to direct music videos?
 I mean of course, but have you seen one?
 This is the pitch for The Daniels to direct DJ Snake’s Turn Down For What.

 Thanks for reading Ricky Weekly!
 Subscribe for free to receive new posts and support my work.